 enterprisedb when connecting with EDB*Plus.

-After you have configured SSL on the database server, the following steps provide an example of generating certificate and keystore files for EDB*Plus (the JDBC client).
+After you configure SSL on the database server, this example shows how to generate certificate and keystore files for EDB*Plus (the JDBC client).

 Step 1: Using files

-server.key located under the database server data sub-directory, create copies of these files and move them to the host where EDB*Plus is to be running.
+server.key located under the database server data subdirectory, create copies of these files and move them to the host for EDB*Plus.

-Store these files in the desired directory to contain the trusted certificate and keystore files to be generated in the following steps.
+Store these files in the directory to contain the trusted certificate and keystore files you generate.
 The suggested location is to create a

-.postgresql sub-directory under the home user account that will invoke EDB*Plus.
-Thus, these files will be under the
+.postgresql subdirectory under the home user account that invokes EDB*Plus.
+Thus, these files are under the

-~/.postgresql directory of the user account that will run EDB*Plus.
+~/.postgresql directory of the user account that runs EDB*Plus.